Haridasa Thakur: Last years

 Last years Haridasa has spent in Jagannatha Puri as a close associate of Chaitanya Mahaprabhu.
 One time Caitanya Mahaprabhu took Haridasa Thakura within the flower garden, and in a very secluded place He showed him his residence.
-He asked Haridasa to remain there and chant the Hare Krishna mantra, and said that He would personally come there to meet him every day.
+He asked Haridasa to remain there and chant the Hare Krishna mantra, and said that He would come there to meet him every day.
 “Remain here peacefully and look at the cakra on top of the temple and offer obeisances.
 As for as your prasadam is concerned, I shall arrange to have it sent here”.
 Although Haridasa was not allowed to visit the temple because of the custom, Chaitanya promised to come and see him daily.
-To the belief of Gaudiya Vaishnavas this indicates that Haridasa Thakura was so advanced in spiritual life that although he was considered unfit to enter the temple of Jagannatha, he's being personally visited by the lord every day.
+To the belief of Gaudiya Vaishnavas this indicates that Haridasa Thakura was so advanced in spiritual life that although he was considered unfit to enter the temple of Jagannatha, he's being visited by the lord every day.
 Prabhupada however on a number of occasions states that one should not imitate the behavior of Haridasa Thakura.
 He says the spiritual master gives different orders to different disciples:

 Death (Disappearance)

 He reasons ill who tells that Vaishnavas die When thou art living still in Sound!
 The Vaishnavas die to live & living try To spread the holy name around!

 Verse by Bhaktivinoda Thakura on the tomb of Haridasa Thakura at Puri, India, published in Swami Prabhupada's Narada Bhakti Sutra, (3.50, purport).

-It is believed that Haridasa was buried on the ocean shore by Caitanya himself.
-Dr. A. N. Chatterjee makes a point in his doctoral thesis entitled "Chaitanya's impact on medieval Indian society" that death of Haridasa Thakura is one of the most important incidents which deserve mention when dealing with the last few years of Caitanya Mahaprabhus life.
+It is believed that Haridasa was buried on the ocean shore by Chaitanya himself.
+Dr. A. N. Chatterjee makes a point in his doctoral thesis entitled "Chaitanya's impact on medieval Indian society" that death of Haridasa Thakura is one of the most important incidents which deserve mention when dealing with the last few years of Chaitanya Mahaprabhus life.
 Haridasa dies after most of other Gaudiya Vaishnavas depart home from Puri, he collapses one day while singing Krishnas name.
 He is then placing a foot of Chaitanya Mahaprabhu on his chest and dies crying out "Sri Krishna Chaitanya".

 Even when mahatmas, great souls, do appear in human society, they are often not appreciated or understood.
 Illustrating Gaudiya Vaishnava perspective on it Prabhupada writes:

 However, if one gets the association of a such mahatma and is receptive to his blessings, it is believed that one will infallibly be benefited.